WebFritzi/GUI64/README.md

 To build GUI64, download the files in the "Code" folder and open C64 Studio.
 In C64 Studio, go to "File->Open->Solution or Project", and choose the *.s64 file.
 C64 Studio then opens the solution.
 The main file is GUI64.asm.<br><br>

 # Coming in Version 2.0 (Work in Progress)
-* Ultimate functionality:
-  - Browse Ultimate content (USB stick, SD card) in a window and run your games from within GUI64
+* Ultimate users: Browse Ultimate content (USB stick, SD card) in a window and run your games from within GUI64
 * File browser: Copy files between SD2IEC directories and images; maybe even copying files between disks in the same drive via disk swap will be possible as well

 # Future Plans